andypfau/sparameterviewer/README.md

 Compiling is optional.
 You can just as well run the Python script.

-Compiling was successfully tested under Windows 10 with the following command:
+Compiling was successfully tested under Windows 10 and under Fedora 36 with the following command:
 - `cd src`
 - `pyinstaller sparamviewer.spec`